-Budget Assumption Commentary on Robustness The treatment of inflation and interest rates 0% has been assumed for the 2012/13 pay award, and 1% for the 2013/14 and 2014/15 pay awards.
-A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
+Budget Assumption Commentary on Robustness The treatment of inflation and interest 1% has been assumed for the 2013/14 pay award, and 1% for the 2014/15 and 2015/16 pay awards. rates A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
 The treatment of demand led pressures All Heads of Service have reviewed their base budgets, including demand led pressures.
 Directorates are expected to put forward management and policy actions to manage additional demand within the relevant legislation either within the relevant budget or by reprioritising the Directorate budgets.
-The budgets for demand led services in the Planning & Regeneration Directorate have been calculated using previous trends and forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
-Specific demand led pressures for the Planning & Regeneration Directorate include; Transfer of development management powers from WNDC, major inquiries and complex s.106 Agreements; the impact of the localism bill and increase in development activity particularly with the success of major town centre regeneration schemes.
-The Enterprise Zone and the preparation of LDO's will create extra pressure on capacity and resource.
-Neighbourhood planning will impact on capacity/resource.
+The budgets for demand led services in the Regeneration, Enterprise and Planning Directorate have been calculated using previous trends and forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
+Specific demand led pressures for the Regeneration, Enterprise and Planning Directorate include; cessation of WNDC in March 2014, impact of localism bill and increase in development activity.
 The treatment of efficiency savings/productivity gains.
 All Directors and Heads of Service have a responsibility to ensure the efficient delivery of services, and when efficiency savings are proposed that those savings are realistic in terms of both the level of savings and the timing.
-The Planning and Regeneration Directorate has reviewed its services to establish whether services can be delivered more efficiently.
+The Regeneration, Enterprise and Planning Directorate has reviewed its services to establish whether services can be delivered more efficiently.
 Savings have been identified through changes in working practices, and restructuring.
 Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments The Directorate will manage existing financial risks through consistent monitoring of the revenue budget and capital programme and by identifying, implementing, and monitoring management actions should any overspends arise.
 The availability of other funds to deal with major contingencies.
 The Directorate will continue to monitor volatile budgets in year and produce a managed response to budget pressures.
 The Directorate's track record in budget and financial management.
-The Planning & Regeneration Directorate's recent track record of budget and financial management is that as at month 10 the Directorate is forecasting savings of £491k for 2011/12.
-This was in part due to the successful outcome from a ground rent review has meant that was a one off saving of £332k due to the backdating of the monies.
-The Directorate's capacity to manage in-year budget pressures The Planning & Regeneration Directorate undertakes regular monthly monitoring to promptly identify budget pressures and savings.
+The Regeneration, Enterprise and Planning Directorate's recent track record of budget and financial management is that as at month 9 the Directorate is forecasting savings of 89k for 2012/13.
+The Directorate's capacity to manage in-year budget pressures The Regeneration, Enterprise and Planning Directorate undertakes regular monthly monitoring to promptly identify budget pressures and savings.
 It endeavours to develop and monitor appropriate action plans and implement solutions to address such pressures as necessary.